-If you plan to use the stop block, slide the stop block on the back arm of the desired table extension first.
+If you plan to use both the stop block and miter clamp, slide the stop block on the back arm of the desired table extension first.
+Next slide the clamp support on the same table extension.

-To install table extensions, insert the ends of extensions into the holes in the sides of the base.
-Adjust the extensions to the desired length.
+To install table extensions, insert the ends of the extensions into the two holes in each side of the base.

 Secure them in place by positioning a clamp bracket under each table extension beneath the miter table.
 Orient each clamp bracket as shown in figure 13.
 Secure each clamp bracket in place with a clamp bracket screw.
-The clamp bracket screw threads through the clamp bracket and tightens against bracket support on bottom of miter table, securing clamp bracket against table extension.
+The clamp bracket screw threads through the clamp bracket and tightens against the bottom of miter table, securing clamp bracket against table extension.